Radiotherapy is a treatment where radiation is used to kill cancer cells.

 - a sore mouth

-Many of these side effects can be treated or prevented and most will pass after treatment stops.
+Many of these side effects can be treated or prevented and most will go away after treatment stops.

 External radiotherapy does not make you radioactive, as the radiation passes through your body.